 When TWC-VR staff are notified by the State Office that RHW is not available, VR Management or its designee will provide TWC-VR staff members with direction regarding contingency purchasing processes and procedures.

-After-the-Fact Authorizations: When an SA is not issued prior to the service occurring or the date the good was ordered, it is an after-the-fact (ATF) SA.
-The two types of ATF SAs are as follows:
+After-the-Fact Service Authorizations: When an SA is not issued prior to the service occurring or the date the good was ordered, it is an after-the-fact (ATF) SA.
+This is a violation of policy.

-ATF Backdated SA: Services occurring without an SA to authorize them are a violation of policy.

-ATF Replacement SA: When an SA needs to be changed during the delivery of services and the extent of those changes does not allow the existing SA to be properly updated in RHW, a replacement SA must be issued.
+Replacement SAs: When an SA needs to be changed during the delivery of services and the extent of those changes does not allow the existing SA to be properly updated in RHW, a replacement SA must be issued.
 The replacement SA must be issued within five calendar days of the day on which the original SA was canceled or closed.

-When an ATF Replacement SA is not issued within five calendar days of the cancellation or closing of the original SA, it must be processed and approved as a ATF backdated SA instead.
+When an Replacement SA is not issued within five calendar days of the cancellation or closing of the original SA, it must be processed and approved as an ATF SA instead.

 Vendor Agreement Mechanisms: Goods and services can be purchased for customers from a variety of community rehabilitation programs and vendors, including contracted providers, non-contracted providers, and medical service providers.